raspberrypilearning/python_scrolling/en/step_2.md

 --- task ---

-Add code for the character to follow the mouse pointer.
+Amend your `image()` code so that you character follows the mouse pointer.

 You can do this by getting the coordinates of the mouse pointer and using them as the coordinates for your character image when you draw it.

 --- collapse ---